FortAwesome/fa-icon-chooser/readme.md

 - Font Awesome Pro
 - Font Awesome 6

-    Including the Sharp Regular & Light styles, when using a Pro kit with Font Awesome 6.4.0 or newer!

 - Kit Icon Uploads: any icons uploaded to the kit are available in the chooser.